-Estimates for all travel were calculated based upon previous spending and anticipated costs for airfare, lodging, baggage, per diem, transportation, etc. It is impossible to determine exacts amounts for each conference due to unknown and multiple locations for each meeting.
+All travel estimates are calculated based upon previous spending and anticipated costs for airfare, lodging, baggage, per diem, transportation, etc. It is impossible to determine exacts amounts for each conference due to unknown and multiple locations for each meeting.
 Location and duration will ultimately determine the final cost of airfare, per diem, lodging, etc. ONLY ACTUAL TRAVEL COSTS ARE PAID AFTER TRAVEL IS COMPLETE